Aristotle & Happiness

 - Happiness cannot be achieved until the end of one’s life.
 Hence it is a goal and not a temporary state.

 - Happiness is the perfection of human nature.
 Since man is a rational animal, human happiness depends on the exercise of his reason.

 - Happiness depends on acquiring a moral character, where one displays the virtues of courage, generosity, justice, friendship, and citizenship in one’s life.
 These virtues involve striking a balance or “mean” between an excess and a deficiency.

 - Happiness requires intellectual contemplation, for this is the ultimate realization of our rational capacities.

-Ackrill, J., Aristotle the Philosopher, Oxford: Oxford University Press, 1981.
+Ackrill, J. (1981).
+Aristotle the Philosopher.
+Oxford: Oxford University Press.
 A comprehensive introduction to Aristotle.

-Aristotle, Nichomachean Ethics (2004),ed.
+Aristotle, Nicomachean Ethics (2004), ed.
 Hugh Treddenick.
 London: Penguin.
-The main source for Aristotle’s ethics
+The main source for Aristotle’s ethics.

 Aristotle, Politics (1992), ed.
 Trevor Saunders.
 London: Penguin.
 Aristotle situates ethics within the discussion of the best constitution.